redwolfsecurity/axibase_dockers/README.md

 ### File Import Parameters

 `ATSD_IMPORT_PATH` and `COLLECTOR_IMPORT_PATH` variables must be specified using the following format: `path_1,path_2,...,path_N` where each path can refer to either an XML file or zip/tar.gz archive.
 See [path formats](#path-formats).
 For each of imported files, substitution of environment variables will be performed.
-Placeholders should have '${ENV.ENV_NAME}' format, where `ENV_NAME` is the name of the environment varaiable.
+Placeholders should have '${ENV.ENV_NAME}' format, where `ENV_NAME` is the name of the environment variable.
 For example, `STRING=some_value` is defined and XML file has `string` entry with placeholder:

 ```